CTAL Seminars

 Seminars are coordinated by CTAL and led by CTAL staff and/or other UD community members.

 Note: Each seminar varies between 3-5 sessions per topic.
 When registering for a seminar, please note that you will be expected to attend all scheduled sessions.
-These seminars will be conducted in an in-person classroom setting.
+Unless otherwise stated, these seminars will be conducted in an in-person classroom setting.

 Seminars in Fall 2024